Skip to content

 What the literature rarely addresses with the same rigor is what peer learning actually requires to work.
 The default assumption — put competent professionals together, give them time and a shared topic, and learning will occur — is not supported by the evidence.
 What the evidence supports is more specific: under certain conditions, with particular structures, peer learning produces strong outcomes.
 Without those conditions, peer learning produces socialization, mutual reinforcement of existing beliefs, and a pleasant experience that does not transfer to changed professional behavior.

 Understanding the difference matters because poor peer learning design is more costly than simply going without peer learning.
 It consumes time and organizational goodwill while producing false confidence that a learning community is doing its job.
 It is a particularly consequential failure mode because it is invisible from the inside — participants often report high satisfaction from peer learning experiences that produced minimal learning.
+The satisfaction is real.
+The learning is not.
+And the satisfaction is precisely what keeps the structure from being questioned.

 Why Peer Learning Fails